yabinmeng/nosqlbench-build-docs/site/content/getting_started/00_get_nosqlbench.md

 The rest of this section has a more elaborate example that exposes some of the basic options you may want to adjust for your first serious test.

-**NOTE:**
-If you want to see system-level metrics from your cluster, it is possible to get these as well as Apache Cassandra level metrics by using the DSE Metrics Collector (if using DSE), or by setting up a metrics feed to the Prometheus instance in your local docker stack.
+👉 If you want to see system-level metrics from your cluster, it is possible to get these as well as Apache Cassandra level metrics by using the DSE Metrics Collector (if using DSE), or by setting up a metrics feed to the Prometheus instance in your local docker stack.
 You can find the DSE